e2el/datasets/README.md

 # E2EL datasets
-Documentation of datasets relevant to the E2EL effort
+Here is documentation of modeling and validation datasets that are relevant to the E2EL effort.
+This list is not expected to be comprehensive.

 ## Cloud model data with electrification and lightning